Sign in to access your Salford customer account, or see our other accounts.

 You can appeal against a decision not to offer your child a place in the school of your choice in any year group.
 The only exception to this is nursery, which is non-statutory education, and therefore there is no right of appeal.

 However, you should note statutory limits on infant class sizes (reception class, year one and year two).
-This means that no more than 30 pupils can be taught by one teacher.
+This means that one teacher can teach no more than 30 pupils.

-As a result restrictions have been placed on the circumstances in which an independent appeal panel can grant an appeal for admission of a child to an infant class at school.
+As a result, there are restrictions placed on the circumstances in which an independent appeal panel can grant an appeal for admission of a child to an infant class at school.

 Appeals against refusal to admit on the grounds of infant class size legislation can only be granted in the following circumstances: